+Tajikistan's politics are dominated by the president and his party.
+The constitutional checks and balances on executive power are rarely exercised and there is no true political plurality.
 Tajikistan remains in the hands of a largely authoritarian government, although it has established some nominally democratic structures.
 The Government's narrow base of support limits its ability to control the entire territory of the country.
 The Government of President Emomali Rahmonov, which consists largely of natives of the Kulyab/Kulob region, continues to dominate the State, even though some Kulobis were removed from senior positions in 1998 and opposition members were taken into Government.
 Some regions of the country remain effectively outside the Government's control, and government control in other areas exists only by day, or at the sufferance of local opposition commanders.

 Political violence in Tajikistan is generally rare and isolated.
 The security situation has stabilized significantly since the Civil War ended in 1997.
 All factions signed a peace agreement, and the government incorporated members of the opposition into a multi-party system – although President Rahmon has since steadily removed opposition figures from government to consolidate his power.
 The Tajik government has worked to minimize the impact of political discord on foreign investors.
 With the civil war a recent memory, the people of Tajikistan are keen to maintain peace, a factor sometimes adduced to explain the population’s acceptance of the government’s egregious corruption.

 The vast majority of people in Tajikistan are deeply disaffected, and have lost all confidence that the Government could turn the economy around.
 There is nothing new about the central government having difficulty projecting its authority outside Dushanbe.
 Clans in the outlying areas have always been able to resist the influence of the central government.
 There also does not appear to be an immediate threat to President Rahmon's government: each of the regions is remote; the clans are not united by a shared set of principles or goals; the major population centers - Dushanbe and Khujand - are well under control.

 Young people do not understand their role in the country's future nor do they have an interest in civil society, a concept understood only by the elite in Dushanbe and Khujand.
 Several issues undermine civil society development.
 First, education is collapsing, literacy is falling, TV and radio provide no useful information to citizens.
 Second, poverty is so severe people can't afford newspapers.
 Third, there are few outlets for building institutional change.
 Students who study abroad find no open doors when they return; the establishment is not interested in their ideas or changing the status quo.